amelia-dalvito/github-website/README.md

 This repository contains the files for my github website.
-- Maxx Railton for webite archicecture help
+- Ty Maxx Railton for webite archicecture help